- Search The Registry

 - Youth Programs

 - About Us

 John Archer, 1914

 *John Archer was born on this date in 1863.
 He was a Black British lawyer, and politician.

-Archer lost his seat in 1909, but won it again three years later.
+Archer lost his seat in 1909 but won it again three years later.
 In 1913, he was elected mayor of Battersea.
 The population at the time was 167,000 and the council's annual income from rates was over £400,000.
-Archer received letters of congratulations from leaders of the Black community in the United States, and was featured in American magazine The Crisis, with photographs of Archer and his wife in their mayoral robes.
+Archer received letters of congratulations from leaders of the Black community in the United States and was featured in the American magazine The Crisis, with photographs of Archer and his wife in their mayoral robes.
 His record of service to the local community was extraordinary.
-He successfully defended his seat in 1919, and then became a successful political agent and alderman.
-Archer returned to the council in 1931, and served as a governor of Battersea Polytechnic, President of the Nine Elms Swimming Club, Chair of the Whitley Council Staff Committee and a member of the Wandsworth Board of Guardians.
+He successfully defended his seat in 1919 and then became a successful political agent and alderman.
+Archer returned to the council in 1931 and served as a governor of Battersea Polytechnic, President of the Nine Elms Swimming Club, Chair of the Whitley Council Staff Committee, and a member of the Wandsworth Board of Guardians.